TD0013/ManipulatorRobotics/README.md

-     * The File "2DOF Dynamics: Lagrenge Euler" contains the dynamic model of a 2 DoF 'VR' Manipulator using Lagrange Euler method
+     * The File "2DOF Dynamics: Lagrange Euler" contains the dynamic model of a 2 DoF 'VR' Manipulator using the Lagrange Euler method

-     * The File "2DOF Dynamics: Newton Euler" contains the dynamic model of a 2 DoF 'VR' Manipulator using Newton Euler method
+     * The File "2DOF Dynamics: Newton Euler" contains the dynamic model of a 2 DoF 'VR' Manipulator using the Newton Euler method

      <img src ="https://github.com/TD0013/ManipulatorRobotics/blob/main/MatlabCodes/2DOF-Robot.png"
      width="320" alt="2-DOF Robot" style="vertical-align:middle">